 About the course

-The two-year MSc in Sustainable Urban Development will provide you with a rigorous and critical introduction to the policy and practice of sustainable urban development.
+The two-year MSc in Sustainable Urban Development will provide a rigorous and critical introduction to the policy and practice of sustainable urban development.
 The course exposes students to sustainable urbanism as both an interdisciplinary and multidisciplinary subject at global and local scales.

 Attention is paid to the intellectual history of sustainable urban development, its current and future applications and practice, and the contemporary relevance of research to sustainable urban policy and practice across cities of the Global North and South.

 The programme attracts a lively and engaged group of students, who combine postgraduate study with their professional lives, and an active alumni network.
 Students on the course typically come from a wide international background and share a variety of work experiences in urban development and the built environment.

 The course is delivered by University academics, industry experts, urban researchers and practitioners in the built environment.
-Regular contributors include the International Institute for Environment and Development, the University’s Transport Studies Unit, the Environmental Change Institute, and the Oxford Programme for the Future of Cities.
+Regular contributors include the International Institute for Environment and Development and the University’s Transport Studies Unit.

 In the first year, you will study five interdisciplinary and multidisciplinary teaching weeks: